 - BOVPN virtual interface — Fireware v12.4 or higher

 Link Monitor is an important part of your SD-WAN configuration.
 When your Firebox uses metric-based SD-WAN routing, it makes routing decisions based on loss, latency, and jitter calculations from Link Monitor probes.
 For example, if the loss rate exceeds the value you specify in the SD-WAN action, the Firebox can fail over connections to another interface included in the SD-WAN action.
 To configure metric-based SD-WAN routing, all interfaces in the SD-WAN action must have at least one Link Monitor target configured.

-If you do not want to configure metric-based routing, you can configure the Firebox to make SD-WAN routing decisions based on connectivity.
+If you do not specify metrics in the SD-WAN configuration, the Firebox makes SD-WAN routing decisions based on connectivity only.
 For example, if a Link Monitor target fails to respond after a certain number of attempts, the Firebox considers the interface inactive.
 The Firebox can then fail over connections to another interface included in the SD-WAN action.

 Link Monitor Requirements for SD-WAN Interfaces

 Interfaces included in SD-WAN actions have these Link Monitor requirements:

 For internal interfaces, a next hop IP address or a custom target is required in the Link Monitor configuration.
 We recommend that you specify a next hop IP address.
 The next hop IP address tells the Firebox how to route Link Monitor traffic and SD-WAN traffic for the interface.